-For a long time, in Lagos and throughout Algarve, the main source of wealth was the fishing and cannery industries but this also slowly came to an end and, from the mid-20th century onwards, the city embraced tourism and now there are many things to do in Lagos.
+For a long time, in Lagos and throughout the Algarve, the main source of wealth was the fishing and cannery industries but this also slowly came to an end from the mid-20th century onwards.

 When you visit Lagos, choose to park your car outside the historic centre city walls, more precisely at one of the free parking lots located in the surrounding area.

 The reason why you should leave your car at one of these parking lots is that you can then explore the streets without worrying with the path you choose since many of them are just for pedestrians.
 Many of the streets in the historic centre are charming and the fact that there are few cars in the area makes it more special.

 My suggestion is for you to start your visit to Lagos in the square Praça Infante Dom Henrique.
 At this square, you can admire the building Mercado dos Escravos, one of the first slave markets in Europe.
 This market was built in the mid-15th century for the commerce of slaves coming from Africa.

 On the other side of the square you’ll find the beautiful Parish Church of Santa Maria de Lagos.
 Having been built in the end of the 15th century, this church underwent expansion works in the 16th century and renovation in the following century.

 Despite having suffered some damages with the earthquake of 1755, this church didn’t suffer as much as the Church of Santa Maria da Graça which was completely destroyed.
 Make sure to include in your list of things to do in Lagos a visit to the interior of this church to admire its simplicity and beauty.